ObviouslyLuuk/evoman_framework/README.md

 Todo:
 - make plot legends and text larger
-- write code to do 5 evaluations of best for each experiment run (saved results should be energy (p-e, also called individual gain) for task I, and gain or n defeats for task II)
 - make box plots of those 5 tests (where each point represents a run, so the average of 5 tests), and run a t-test on the results

 Log: